rust-lang/this-week-in-rust/draft/2023-07-19-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [ratatui](https://docs.rs/ratatui), a crate to build richt terminal user interfaces and dashboards.
+This week's crate is [ratatui](https://docs.rs/ratatui), a crate to build rich terminal user interfaces and dashboards.

 Thanks to [orhun](https://users.rust-lang.org/t/crate-of-the-week/2704/1217) for the (partial self-)suggestion!